vikram7/rails-api-and-highcharts-tutorial/01-svg.md

 ![alt](http://i.imgur.com/dpJHLAc.png)

 Nice!
 Now we have two beautiful circles on our canvas.
-We can add multiple circles but you'd basically have to draw each additional shape manually to generate the image.
-For a scatterplot, this could result in ridiculously long code:
+We can add multiple circles but you'd basically have to draw each additional shape manually to generate the image:

 ```html
 <svg width="100" height="100">